Community Behavioral Standards

 A resident who is responsible for a violation of standards needs to accept responsibility for their actions and engage in appropriate behavioral changes.

-Staff of each residence hall/apartment complex needs to ensure fair and impartial enforcement of standards for all members of the community and report all alleged violations promptly and accurately.
+Staff of each residence hall/apartment complex needs to ensure fair and impartial enforcement of standards for all members of the community and report promptly and accurately all alleged violations.

 Residence Directors (RDs) and/or Assistant Residence Directors (ARDs) needs to ensure prompt investigation and fair and impartial informal resolution (administrative conference) to resolve complaints, provide sanctions when appropriate, and supervise staff to ensure that standards are appropriately, consistently, and fairly enforced.